alexwoolford/streaming-tweets-sentiment/README.md

 # Streaming Tweets, enriched with sentiment, made searchable in Solr

-This is a Spark streaming example that filters English tweets, form the Garden Hose, with a known latitude/longititude.
+This is a Spark streaming example that filters English tweets, from the Garden Hose, with a known latitude/longititude.
 The tweets have been enriched with sentiment using Stanford's NLP package, and persisted to Solr so they can be searched.

 ### Solr